dmh247365/javascript-detailed/Callbacks/readme.md

 ![frame3-2-svg](svg/Frame3-2.svg)

 1. - As can be seen we are back in the `copyArrayAndManipulate` function.
-2. - The `condition expression` is true, ie 1 is less than 3.
+2. - The `conditional expression` is true, ie 1 is less than 3.
 3. - Also note that the variable `output` now has a populated array containing the integer 2.

 ### Frame 3-3
 ![frame3-3-svg](svg/Frame3-3.svg)

 1. - on line 4 we have an object, method & function combination.
 We invoke the `multiplyBy2` function, thus its placed on top of the call stack.
 2. - We now create a local execution context for the function which is on top of the call stack.
 Into its memory is loaded the `input` variable we passed in, with its value of `2`.
-In the execution context the `TOE`, per line 9 multiplies the `input` which is 2 by 2 and returns out 4.
+In the execution context the `TOE`, per line 9 multiplies the `input` which is 2 by 2 and returns out `4` ie the value of `input`.
    Now the multiplyBy2 function has completed and will be removed (popped) off the call stack.
 3. - The object, method combo now kicks in, onto the end of our blank `output` array we insert the returned value of `4` from above.
 4. - The `increment expression` now increases `i` to `2`.